M&A Data Integration Drives Successful Transactions

 Quality of Earnings

-Embark uses the Quality of Earnings (QOE) report to begin the quantitative sections of the presentation to buyers or investors.
+Embark uses the Quality of Earnings (QofE) analysis to begin the quantitative sections of the presentation to buyers or investors.
 It serves as an insightful companion piece to the income statement and working capital sections, revealing a clearer picture of your operations and financial stability.

-No matter the industry, your net working capital is going to be upfront and center throughout negotiations.
+No matter the industry, your net working capital (NWC) is going to be upfront and center throughout negotiations.
 It’s a uniquely insightful report that, ideally, will provide you with a defense against purchase price erosion.
-As the old saying goes, cash is king, and although working capital isn’t as directly impactful as a proof of cash report, it goes a long way in demonstrating your short-term ability to cover your obligations.
+As the old saying goes, cash is king, so sufficient working capital – as discussed in a NWC analysis – goes a long way in demonstrating the company’s short-term ability to cover its operational obligations.

 Income Statement and Balance Sheet

 For the Income Statement, this is the chance to tell the story behind those line items, to flesh out the numbers with additional information regarding everything from your different sources of revenue to an explanation of your COGS and operating expenses.
-Factors like rev rec compliance and proof of cash are often included in this section to further expand the insights a buyer can gather.
+Analysis and discussion of revenue recognition, revenue by customer or product offering, and proof of cash, among other topics, are often included in this section to further expand the insights a buyer can gather.

 A Supplemental Analysis section is another opportunity to thoroughly explain your operations, emphasize any particularly insightful metrics, and distinguish yourself from other market participants.
 A Key Customer Matrix, for example, might demonstrate a well-balanced customer base that doesn’t rely on any particular customer for the majority of your revenue, thus mitigating risk for your company.